Please support the development of this blog by sharing it on social media. Thank you!

 - Excel is a good environment to do complex programming without being a programmer (it gives you the feel of of a bread board).
 A donkey could use it…

 - As opposed to regular programming languages, Excel is a two-dimensional programming canvass

-- Excel is a matrix calculator and it’s wickedly fast (of course not as fast as C but faster than most of programs out there for large generic mathematical computations)
+- Excel is a matrix calculator and it’s wickedly fast

 - Excel has decent GUI capabilities within the program itself